Crossing Number Bound in Knot Mosaics: Reduction moves

 \begin{lemma} If $T$ is minimal, then the only way we can have a corner-corner arc $a$ in row $i$ is if $a$ is part of a nested series of corner-corner arcs $\{a_2, a_3 \dots a_{i-1} \}$ with each $a_j$ contained in row $j$ for $2 \leq j \leq i-1$. \end{lemma}

-\begin{proof} We have seen already that the definition of the dual dramatically limits the choices for tiles beneath $a$ in row $i-1$ so the arc of the dual containing $T_{i-1,w}$ must be a corner-corner arc $a_{i-1}$ from $T_{i-1,s'}$ to $T_{i-1,t'}$ for some $s'$ and $t'$ with $s \leq s'<t' \leq t$.
+\begin{proof} We have seen already that the definition of the mosaic complement dramatically limits the choices for tiles beneath $a$ in row $i-1$ so the arc of the mosaic complement containing $T_{i-1,w}$ must be a corner-corner arc $a_{i-1}$ from $T_{i-1,s'}$ to $T_{i-1,t'}$ for some $s'$ and $t'$ with $s \leq s'<t' \leq t$.
 Iterating the process we either find a corner-corner arc that does not have a corner-corner arc below it in some row $j$ with $2<j \leq i$ contradicting minimality or there are nested corner-corner arcs extending in every row from $i$ down to $2$ as in the edges $e_1, e_2$ and $e_3$ in Figure~\ref{fig:outermost}. \end{proof}